-HEB 170: Elementary Modern Hebrew I
+HEB 121: Elementary Modern Hebrew I

-This course is designed for students with little or no prior experience in the language.
-Special emphasis will be placed on active communication to develop oral and comprehension skills.
-Students will learn to converse, read, and write basic modern Hebrew.
+This course is designed for students with no prior experience in the language.
+Special emphasis is placed on active communication to develop oral and comprehension skills.
+This course counts towards Jewish Studies, Middle East Studies, and the Elon language requirement.

-HEB 172: Intermediate Modern Hebrew I
+HEB 221: Intermediate Modern Hebrew I

 This course provides intensive development of all language skills, focused emphasis on reading and composition.
 Students will learn to describe, analyze, and express opinions on cultural topics.
 Prerequisite: HEB 171 or permission by chair of the department.
 This course counts towards Jewish Studies, Middle East Studies, and the Elon language requirement.